luciousmc/full-stack-lessons/exercises/sql-select/README.md

 #### Selecting Columns from a Table

 For now, we'll talk about how to _query_ data in a database.
 This lesson does not cover how to _modify_ any data in the database.
-Instead, what is presented is how to _read_ data from a database Consider this table of `"products"` data and imagine if it were _many_ products long:
+Instead, what is presented is how to _read_ data from a database.
+Consider this table of `"products"` data and imagine if it were _many_ products long:

 | productId | name        | description                | price | category |
 |-----------|-------------|----------------------------|-------|----------|